ThomasThelen/Anti-Debugging/README.md

 [ReadTEB](./ReadTEB/ReadMe.md) - A brief look at the internals of IsDebuggerPresent

-[DebugBreak](./DebugBreak/ReadMe.md) - A win32 call that will throw when a debugger isn't attached (sounds weird I know).
+[DebugBreak](./DebugBreak/ReadMe.md) - A win32 call that will throw when a debugger isn't attached.

 ### Checking Other Processes
+Checking external processes for the presence of an attached debugger.

 [CheckRemoteDebuggerPresent](./IsDebuggerPresent/ReadMe.md) - IsDebuggerPresent for external processes